wilfriedbako/Cloud-project-aegis-/README.md

 ##  What I Learned

-- How to design event-driven serverless architectures using AWS
-- Implementing file integrity checks using SHA-256 hashing
+- Designed and implemented an event-driven, serverless architecture for real time file integrity monitoring
+- Applied cryptographic hashing (SHA-256) to enforce data integrity and support chain of custody requirements
-- Integrating multiple AWS services (S3, Lambda, DynamoDB, SNS)
+- Orchestrated AWS services (S3, Lambda, DynamoDB, SNS) into a cohesive, production grade workflow
-- Debugging real world cloud issues using CloudWatch logs
-- Managing IAM roles and permissions securely (least privilege)
-- Handling edge cases like duplicate files and overwrite behavior
-- Building production like systems with monitoring and alerting
+- Implemented Infrastructure as Code using Terraform for reproducibility, scalability, and environment consistency
+- Applied secure access patterns using AWS CLI, including aws configure and AWS SSO for authenticated access to cloud resources
+- Enforced least-privilege IAM policies to secure service interactions across the system
+- Built an immutable storage strategy using S3 versioning and retention concepts
+- Leveraged CloudWatch for observability, debugging, and operational monitoring

 ##  Future Improvements

+- Design and implement CI/CD pipelines (GitHub Actions or Jenkins) to automate Terraform deployments across environments
+- Introduce environment separation (dev, staging, prod) with modular Terraform architecture
-- Add API Gateway for secure file upload interface
+- Integrate API Gateway and authentication (Cognito) to expose secure ingestion endpoints
-- Implement user authentication using Amazon Cognito
-- Store audit logs in S3 for long-term archival
-- Build a monitoring dashboard using Grafana or QuickSight
+- Enhance observability with centralized logging, metrics, and alerting dashboards (Grafana / CloudWatch Insights)
-- Add support for multi region replication for disaster recovery
+- Implement cross region replication and failover strategies for high availability and disaster recovery
-- Implement automated infrastructure deployment using Terraform
-- Add checksum comparison for large files using streaming
+- Optimize Lambda execution for large file processing using streaming and memory tuning
+- Introduce policy as code and automated security validation within deployment pipelines
+- Extend audit capabilities with long-term archival and compliance focused storage strategies

-## 👤 Author
+## Author

 **Wilfried Bako**